drzhelnov/drzhelnov.github.io/usmle/usmlecontentoutline.md

 > Copyright © 2021 by the Federation of State Medical Boards of the United States, Inc. (FSMB), and National Board of Medical Examiners® (NBME®).
 All rights reserved.
 The United States Medical Licensing Examination (USMLE®) is a joint program of the FSMB and NBME.

-**⚠ Disclaimer: This is an unofficial publication not affiliated nor endorsed by the FSMB, NBME®, or USMLE® program.
+**⚠ Disclaimer: This is an unofficial publication not affiliated with nor endorsed by the FSMB, NBME®, or USMLE® program.
 For official information please visit usmle.org or other relevant resources.**

 [View this page on GitHub](https://github.com/drzhelnov/drzhelnov.github.io/blob/master/usmle/usmlecontentoutline.md) to create a custom copy (also to track versions).
 Feedback is always welcome via [GitHub](https://github.com/pvzhelnov) or [Twitter](https://twitter.com/drzhelnov).
 Enjoy!